 Benefits are provided, as shown in the Benefit Summary, and include Services at a hospitalbased Outpatient Surgical Facility or an Ambulatory Surgery Center.
-See section 4.3.5 regarding injectable or infused medications received in a Provider's office.
+See section 4.3.6 regarding injectable or infused medications received in a Provider's office.
 Covered Services include, but are not limited to, Services for a surgical procedure, outpatient cardiac rehabilitation, osteopathic manipulation and regularly scheduled therapy such as dialysis, infusion (including infused medications), chemotherapy, inhalation therapy, radiation therapy, radiation oncology, therapeutic procedures, and approved multidisciplinary pain management programs as ordered by your Qualified Practitioner.
-Some injectable and infused medications may be required to be supplied by a contracted Specialty Pharmacy.
 We may require that you obtain a second opinion for some procedures.
 If you do not obtain a second opinion when requested, we will not Prior Authorize the Services.
 For additional information about Prior Authorization, see section 3.5.
+Injectable or infused medications may require a Prior Authorization.
+For additional information about Prior Authorization, see section 3.5.
+Some injectable medication may be required to be supplied by a contracted Specialty Pharmacy.
+Infused medications may need to be administered at a designated location or a preferred site of care (refer to Infusion Therapy Site of Care Policy and Drug List, which can be found at ProvidenceHealthPlan.com/pharmacy) or may need to be self-administered.
+A list of drugs, the Self-Administered Drug List, is available at ProvidenceHealthPlan.com/pharmacy.
+After a transition period, the member will need to self-administer at home and the prescription drug benefit applies.
+For more information, see section 4.15.
+Member may use home infusion for most therapies.
+Home Infusion services are available and are usually necessary for total parenteral nutrition (TPN).